[Drupal] How to create a new parser in Feed API module?

 In this operation you can check whether the incoming feed is compatible for your parser or not.

-If the parser provides any settings that are specific for the feed it handles, you could create a settings form by implementing this hook.
-If this hook implemented then at the time of parser choice for a particular node the settings form displayed.
+If the parser provides any settings that are specific for the feed it handles, you can create a settings form by implementing this hook.
+If this hook is implemented then at the time of parser selection for a particular node the settings form is displayed.

-If no settings form created for a particular parser then the selected parser would not show upon the node edit page.
+If no settings form is created for a particular parser then the selected parser will not be showed upon the node edit page.